of Genetic Terms

-The sequence of an RNA mirrors the sequence of the DNA from which it was transcribed.
-Consequently, by analyzing the entire collection of RNAs (transcriptome) in a cell, researchers can determine when and where each gene is turned on or off in the cells and tissues of an organism.
+An RNA sequence mirrors the sequence of the DNA from which it was transcribed.
+Consequently, by analyzing the entire collection of RNA sequences in a cell (the transcriptome) researchers can determine when and where each gene is turned on or off in the cells and tissues of an organism.

-In humans and other multi-cell creatures, nearly every cell contains the same genes, but different cells show different patterns of gene expression.
-These differences are responsible for the many different types of properties and behaviors seen among various cells and tissues, both in health and disease.
+In humans and other organisms, nearly every cell contains the same genes, but different cells show different patterns of gene expression.
+These differences are responsible for the many different properties and behaviors of various cells and tissues, both in health and disease.

 By collecting and comparing transcriptomes of different types of cells, researchers can gain a deeper understanding of what constitutes a specific cell type, how that type of cell normally functions, and how changes in the normal level of gene activity may reflect or contribute to disease.
-Furthermore, by aligning the transcriptome of each cell type to the genome, it is possible to generate a comprehensive, genome-wide picture of what genes are active in which cells.
+In addition, transcriptomes may enable researchers to generate a comprehensive, genome-wide picture of what genes are active in which cells.

 How can transcriptome data be used to explore gene function?

-For example, if the transcriptome database shows a gene's expression levels are dramatically higher in cancer cells than in healthy cells, it is possible that the unknown gene may play a role in cell growth.
-Or if a gene is expressed in fat tissue, but not in bone or muscle tissue, the unknown gene may be involved in fat storage or metabolism.
-In both instances, the transcriptome data gives researchers a good place to start in the search for a new gene's function.
+For example, if the transcriptome database shows that an unknown gene's expression levels are dramatically higher in cancer cells than in healthy cells, the unknown gene may play a role in cell growth.
+Or if an unknown gene is expressed in fat tissue but not in bone or muscle tissue, the unknown gene may be involved in fat storage or metabolism.
+In both instances, the transcriptome data give researchers a good place to start searching for a newly found gene's function.

-The National Human Genome Research Institute (NHGRI), which is part of the National Institutes of Health (NIH), has participated in two projects that created transcriptome resources for use by researchers around the world.
-Those projects were the Mammalian Gene Collection initiative and the Mouse Transcriptome Project.
+The National Human Genome Research Institute (NHGRI), which is part of the National Institutes of Health (NIH), has participated in two projects that created transcriptome resources for researchers around the world-the Mammalian Gene Collection initiative and the Mouse Transcriptome Project.

-The Mammalian Gene Collection initiative built a library of human, mouse and rat mRNA sequences in a form called complementary DNA (cDNA) clones.
-The project, which was co-led by NHGRI and the National Cancer Institute, also part of NIH, has provided at least one cDNA clone for most known human and mouse genes.
+The Mammalian Gene Collection initiative built a free, public library of human, mouse, and rat mRNA sequences.
+The project was led by NHGRI and the National Cancer Institute (NCI), also part of NIH.
+The mouse and rat are important models with which to study human biology.

 The Mouse Transcriptome Project was an NIH-supported initiative that generated a free, public database of gene transcripts for many mouse tissues.
-These tissue-specific expression data, which are mapped to the mouse genome, are available in a searchable format in the Mouse Reference Transcriptome Database [ncbi.nlm.nih.gov].
+These tissue-specific gene expression data, which are mapped to the mouse genome, are available in a searchable format in the Mouse Reference Transcriptome Database.